-- urban and regional planners - 7% increase
+- urban and regional planners – 11% increase (much faster than average)

 Money Magazine reported that GIS analysis is one of the top 100 best jobs in America, and ranks number five on the list of top 10 low-stress jobs in America.
 Science Magazine notes that the use of geospatial technology is changing the way business is conducted throughout the world.

 GISGeography breaks the GIS profession into several tiers of expertise and responsibility: